rajkbess/hackathon/README.md

    * list of (partyId, account) pairs

 This definition is then used to map `partyId` on a CDM event to a Corda party

+## Sample usage

+The EndToEndTest.kt file sets up a network of dealers, clients and ccp, governed by a Business Network Operator.
+Please refer to these tests for reference on

+* How membership in the business network is requested and granted
+* How CDM events are stored by nodes on the ledger
+* How CDM events are queried from the ledger

+## Running the whole network

+You can use the well-known sequence of

+* gradlew clean deploynodes
+* cd build/nodes
+* runnodes

+To start a network of the Barclays Hackathon clients, dealers, ccp and BNO